crystallabs/hugo-template-minima-crystallabs/README.md

 ## Introduction

-This article explains how to set up a blog using the same theme, format, and features as seen on https://crystallabs.io/.
+This article explains how to set up a blog using {{< L "https://gohugo.io" Hugo >}} and the same theme, format, and features as seen on https://crystallabs.io/.

-It is also used as the Git repository's `README.md`, in which the shortcodes will display as text.
+The article is also used as the theme's Git repository `README.md`, in which the shortcodes will display as text when viewed through Git.
 That minimal visual artifact is fine.

 ## Quick Start

-Not to waste time, you can clone the theme and have the site running in no time:
+Not to waste time, you can clone the whole template website and have the site running in no time:

 ```sh